dartmouth-dltg/aspace_content_warnings/README.md

 ## Configuration

-This plugin accepts two configuration options.
+This plugin accepts three configuration options.
 One controls the visibility of Offensive Content Tags as facets in the staff application and the visibility of Offensive Content Tags as facets in the PUI.
 Set either `staff_faceting` or `public_faceting` to `true` to enable Offensive Content Tags facets in that area.